gvwilson/11-techbook/README.md

 You can skip this work if you don't collect or act on feedback, but your book will almost certainly be a lot worse for it.

+Drywall, then paint.
+In other words write a rough draft with placeholders and *then* worry about diagrams, bibliography citations, glossary entries, and so on.
+For example,
+the word `FIXME` appeared over a hundred times in first draft of [<a href="#Wi2019">Wi2019</a>];
+half of those turned out to be irrelevant by the time the text settled down.

+An important special case of this is that you should do diagrams on a whiteboard first.
+It's faster and more flexible than any computer drawing tool (even fingertip sketching apps for tablets) and a photo taken with a cell phone is good enough for your first readers.
+Many publishers will re-create your sketches anyway, so don't fuss over them too much.

 > ### Union and Intersection
 >
 > No matter how carefully you plan,